OpenRA/d2/README.md

   * GNU/Linux, OS X: Run `make`
   * Windows: Run `make.ps1` in PowerShell

+4. Alternatively, instead of installing `cake` you can:
+  * Put `d2` directory into OpenRA sources in `mods` directory
+  * Copy or link the following files from your main OpenRA installation into `OpenRA.Mods.D2/dependencies` directory:
+    ```
+    OpenRA.Game.exe,
+    OpenRA.Mods.Common.dll,
+    Eluant.dll
+    ```
+  * Run `make all` in `OpenRA.Mods.D2` directory for linux and mac.
+Or open `OpenRA.Mods.D2.sln` solution in Visual Studio and build project for windows

-4. Launch OpenRA and install the D2k assets if you do not have them already:
+5. Launch OpenRA and install the D2k assets if you do not have them already:
   * Click the D2k option
   * Click `Manage Content`
   * Click `Download` (in the `Base Game Files` row)